It’s all Arkwright

 On Arkwright’s heels came other entrepreneurs, eager to exploit the energy potential of the Derwent.
 Manufacturing spread along the valley, from Matlock to the north, through Cromford, and on to Belper, Milford, Darley Abbey and Derby.
 Things were never the same again – until textile production moved to major cities.
 “Derwent Valley slowed leaving the area ‘suspended in time’.
 The landscape remains much as it did in the 1800s with the mills, waterways, housing and canals inserted into a rural landscape of farmland and woodland.” (https://unesco.org.uk/our-sites/world-heritage-sites/derwent-valley-mills)

-The tow path (canal bank one side and a drop to woodland on the other) also provides a clear indication what we are in the White Peak not the Dark.
+The tow path (canal bank one side and a drop to woodland on the other) also provides a clear indication that we are in the White Peak not the Dark.
 Damp and limestone tolerant plants were everywhere.